Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Identifiability Analysis in Acyclic Networks

 \section{Identifiability Analysis in Acyclic Networks}

-In this section, an identifiability problem is investigated for dynamic networks with acyclic topology.
-We present two sufficient conditions for identifiability in acyclic networks, where the second condition leads to a synthesis approach for selecting locations of sensors and actuators to achieve network identifiability.
+In this section, the identifiability problem is investigated for dynamic networks with acyclic topology.
+We present two sufficient conditions for identifiability in acyclic networks, where the first condition provides an analysis approach to check identifiability and generic identifiability, and the second condition leads to a synthesis approach for selecting locations of sensors and actuators to achieve network identifiability.

-In the existing studies e.g., \cite{hendrickx2018identifiability,henk2018identifiability,weerts2018identifiability,shi2020IFAC}, necessary conditions for identifiability for general networks have been provided in the setting of either full excitation or full measurement.
-A necessary condition for identifiability in the case of partial excitation and measurement can be immediately obtained from the existing results.
+In most of the existing studies e.g., \cite{hendrickx2018identifiability,henk2018identifiability,weerts2018identifiability,shi2020IFAC}, necessary conditions for identifiability of dynamic networks have been provided in the setting of either full excitation or full measurement.
+A necessary condition for generic identifiability in the case of partial excitation and measurement can be found in \cite{Bazanella2019CDC}, which states that a dynamic network is generically identifiable only if every vertex in the network is either excited or measured.
+Furthermore, the following necessary condition has been provided in \cite{cheng2021necessary}.

 \begin{pro} Consider the network model set $\mathcal{M}$ in \eqref{eq:modelset} with $\mathcal{R} \subseteq \mathcal{V}$ and $\mathcal{C} \subseteq \mathcal{V}$ the excited and measured vertices.
 If $\mathcal{M}$ is identifiable from $[T]_{\mathcal{C},\mathcal{R}}$, then